myrmex-org/myrmex/manual/lambda-plugin.md

 * [`updateFunctionCode()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html#updateFunctionCode-property)
 * [`updateFunctionConfiguration()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html#updateFunctionConfiguration-property)

-By default, for the NodeJS runtime, the directory `lambda/modules` contains the node modules of the project.
+By default, for the Node.js runtime, the directory `lambda/modules` contains the node modules of the project.
 For example, some of these modules could be named `log`, or `data-access` or `authorization` etc...

 Each module should have a clear responsibility so that each Lambda can embed only the code it needs.
 This is a recommendation